Client: The Keg Steakhouse Bar and Grill

 Rethinking the News Section

 The Keg has a very active presence in the media for their generous charity work through The Keg Foundation, as well as for being a culinary staple in the Canadian market.
-Because of this exposure they wanted an area on the website where they could post video clips and articles written up about their activities.
+Because of this exposure they wanted an area on the website where they could post video clips and news articles highlighting these aspects of their brand.

-Unfortunately, after looking at the stats for the news section of the old website, we realized that people coming to the The Keg site were not interested in veering off into the news section.
+However, when we looked at the page views for the news section of the old website, we realized that people coming to the The Keg site were not interested in veering off into the news section.

 This automated the process of keeping the content of the homepage up-to-date, as well as a way to bring awareness of the Keg’s social content to users who would normally be unfamiliar with the Keg’s social presence.